Can You Refinance a USDA Loan or Mortgage? | 2025

 How much equity do you need to refinance a USDA loan?

 USDA loan refinance programs don’t have a loan-to-value ratio limit, so the program allows borrowers to refinance even with little to no equity.
 If you’re underwater, you’ll need to apply for a Streamlined-Assist Refinance.
-To refinance a USDA loan to a conventional loan, the lender may require a minimum 3 percent equity.
+To refinance USDA loan to conventional, the lender may require a minimum 3 percent equity.
 And you’ll need at least 20 percent equity to avoid mortgage insurance on your new conventional loan.

 Why would a USDA loan get denied?